dressel/GainPatterns.jl/README.md

 `crosscorrelate(ref, sample, angles)` performs a cross-correlation of the sample and a reference signal.
 The idea is that the reference is of length 360, and the sample can be of variable length. `angles` is a vector of the angles at which `sample` was sampled.

-`plotgains(angles::Vector{Real}, gains::Vector{Real})` creates a PolarAxis object containing the plot of the gains vs the angles.
-You can save it using `save` from PGFPlots.jl.

-`plotgains(angles::Vector{Real}, gains::Vector{Real}, ymin::Real)` is the same as above, except it allows you to specify a minimum y (radial) value.

-`plotgains(angles::Vector{Real}, gains::Matrix{Real}, ymin::Real)` plots errors along the radial direction.
-Each row in gains corresponds to a specific angle.
-The values of the columns correspond to different samples taken at that angle.

-`plotgains(angles::Vector{Real}, gains::Matrix{Real}, ymin::Real)` is the same as above, except it allows you to specify a minimum y (radial) value.

 ## Example Usage
 ```